 Designing a food truck is a huge undertaking and a vital step that promotes business growth.
 After all, people eat with their eyes before they even taste your food and your food truck’s design will be the first thing they visually digest before they even look at your plating.
 The best custom food truck builders excel at design both in terms of vehicle construction and planning and laying out graphics.
-Your best bet is to work with an experts who makes educated food truck design decisions based on multiple factors that surround your business model and industry.
+Your best bet is to work with experts who make educated food truck design decisions based on multiple factors that surround your business model and industry.
 But if you have your own team in place and want to take a stab at the task yourself, here are four steps to incorporate into your planning and execution.

 Building a Custom Food Truck

 When it comes to building a food truck you need to be cognizant of the deliverables you must meet to grow your business and then construct a mobile kitchen that will accommodate the necessary equipment and needed space.
 You certainly don’t want to underestimate the space and come up short, but you also don’t want to build too big and incur greater expenses, as a heavier vehicle uses up more gas.
 Some companies that build food trucks offer consultations, so even if you don’t wind up having the pros build it, you can at least hire them for a food truck consultation.

 Choosing the Right Food Truck Equipment